The Puppetoon Movie

-The Puppetoon Movie is a 1987 animated film written, produced, and directed by Arnold Leibovit.
+The Puppetoon Movie is a 1987 fantasy comedy animated film written, produced, and directed by Arnold Leibovit.
 It is based on the Puppetoons characters created by George Pal in the 1930s and 1940s which feature the eponymous Puppetoon animation, and features Gumby, Pokey and Arnie the Dinosaur, who host the framing story.
 Its framing story stars the voices of Dick Beals, Art Clokey, Paul Frees and Dallas McKennon as the main characters.

 The original 1987 release of The Puppetoon Movie contained 11 Puppetoons.
 The 2000 DVD release included 9 additional Puppetoons and the 2013 Blu-ray release added 7 more.

 In 2020, The Puppetoon Movie Volume 2 was released on Blu-ray and DVD, featuring 17 shorts not included on any of the Puppetoon Movie releases and The Ship of the Ether.

+In 2023, The Puppetoon Movie Volume 3 was released on Blu-ray, featuring 28 shorts, including 7 previously released on The Puppetoon Movie with higher resolution and vastly improved restorations.

+The film was dedicated to Paul Frees.

 Plot

-The film opens on a film set, where Gumby and his friends are filming a dinosaur movie.
-A ferocious Tyrannosaurus rex named Arnie charges on set and is about to devour a young doe named Barbara when suddenly, he removes his false teeth and lets the doe go out of sympathy.
-Gumby as a director cuts the scene and questions Arnie on his hesitation to act ferocious.
-Although Arnie knows it is all just acting, he feels unfit for the part because it just isn't him.
-He explains that he once was ferocious, but thanks to the influence of George Pal, he has reformed and is now a vegetarian without a bad bone in his body.
-Gumby fails to understand the profound effect of George Pal on Arnie's persona, so Arnie and Pokey show Gumby a set of George Pal shorts to show him the significance of the artist, thus starting The Puppetoon Movie.
+On a film set, Gumby and his friends are shooting a dinosaur movie.
+However, the Tyrannosaurus rex, Arnie, is reluctant to act ferocious.
+Upon questioning, Arnie feels unfit for the part, and explains that he once was ferocious, but thanks to the influence of George Pal, he has reformed.
+Gumby fails to understand the profound effect of Pal, so Arnie and Pokey show Gumby a set of Pal shorts to show him the significance of the artist.